 The College will provide refunds of room and board under the following circumstances in which a student remains enrolled and has not withdrawn or taken a leave of absence.

-- Students who are required by the College to vacate their College-provided housing before the end of the housing license period due to a closure of all residential housing will receive a prorated refund of room charges and the unused portions of meal plans based upon the number of days that room and board are offered for the semester.
+- Students who are required by the College to vacate their College-provided housing before the end of the housing license period due to a closure of all residential housing or disciplinary reasons will receive a prorated refund of room charges and the unused portions of meal plans based upon the number of days that room and board are offered for the semester.
 However, students who are approved to remain on campus despite the closure of residential housing because of an inability to depart will be responsible for room and board fees for the duration of their stay.

 Fees and Items Not Subject to Refund

 The following fees and items are not subject to the refund policy: Visual arts fees, medical insurance, computer installment payment plans, late fees, leave of absence fees, dormitory fines, parking fines, library fines, and any other miscellaneous fines.

 All refunds are calculated and issued from the Office of the Bursar.
 Federal regulations require that the final tuition statement of all withdrawing students be finalized no later than 30 days after the withdrawal date.